abesnier/docker-guacamole/README.md

 **2023-02-13** - PostgreSQL JDBC 42.5.3 is still available for download, but is not visible from the download page, so I'll assume there is a regression, and decided to downgrade to 42.5.2.

 **2023-02-06** - Updated to PostgreSQL JDBC 42.5.3.

 **2023-02-01** - Updated to PostgreSQL JDBC 42.5.2.

 Images are now built with the `--provenance=false` flag, to mitigate issue with manifests and WatchTower (thanks to the users referencing my image in WatchTower by the way!).
-See [here](https://GitHub.com/containrrr/watchtower/discussions/1529) for details.
+See [WatchTower's issue](https://GitHub.com/containrrr/watchtower/discussions/1529) for details.

 **2023-01-23** - Updated to S6 Overlay 3.1.3.0